Battle of the Bowling Alley: Aftermath

 The confirmed KPA losses from August 18 to 25 included 13 T-34 tanks, six SU-76 self-propelled guns, and 23 trucks.
 The KPA 13th Division's troops suffered heavy casualties during the fight, with an estimated 3,000 killed, wounded and captured.
 The division withdrew to rebuild.
 The North Koreans' total casualties from August 12 to 25 were 5,690 killed.

 US losses during the battle were extremely light; unusual for fighting at a time in which other UN offensive forces were paying a heavy price when making similar pushes against the KPA.
 The US infantry forces suffered only five killed and 54 wounded in the 27th Infantry, plus three killed and 16 wounded in the 23rd Infantry.
 This brought the total US casualty count to 8 dead, 70 wounded.
-ROK troops suffered much more heavily during the fight.
+ROKA troops suffered much more heavily during the fight.
 An estimated 2,300 soldiers were killed in the fighting; 2,244 enlisted men and 56 officers.
-However, these losses were not crippling, as volunteers poured in from the surrounding countryside to fight for the ROK.
+However, these losses were not crippling, as volunteers poured in from the surrounding countryside to fight for the ROKA.